Top 10 most beautiful mosques in Iran

 8. Gohar Shad Mosque, Mashhad

 The Gohar Shad Mosque is the largest and most beautiful mosque in the monument of the holy shrine of Imam Reza".
-It was built by order of Empress Gohar Shad, wife of Shahrokh, the kings of Timurid Dynasty, in 1418 AD.
+It was built by the order of Empress Gohar Shad, wife of Shahrokh, the king of the Timurid Dynasty, in 1418 AD.
 Its courtyard with 2,850 square meters is the oldest one in this complex.
 The mosque is a classic mosque built in the form of four ivory mosques.

 9. Agha Bozorg Mosque, Kashan